Kimberly Johnson, Assistant Vice Provost for Advising and Director, OAA

 The Office of the Secretary primarily supports the Board of Trustees, the university's governing body, and individual trustees.
 Additionally, the office supports the president administratively and the secretary serves as a member of the president's senior staff.

-CMAE is a place where students are empowered, engaged and nurtured for success.
+CMAE is one of the units of the Division of Equity and Inclusion.
+It is a place where students are empowered, engaged, and nurtured for success.
 Our mission is to promote student retention and persistence for historically underrepresented and underserved populations by developing and implementing programs and services that support retention, academic excellence, and success at the UO and beyond.

 W. Andrew Marcus, Tykeson Dean of Arts and Sciences